KarenSpinner/newsletter-digest-standalone/README.md

 Each article shows:
 - Title with link
-- Newsletter name with link and author
+- Newsletter name with link
 - Author name
 - Days since publication and date of publication
 - Engagement stats (comments, likes) and (optionally) score